SchifferLab/ROBUST/README.md

 ## Requirements

-ROBUST Transformers utilizes the [Schrodinger Python Api](https://www.schrodinger.com/pythonapi) to parse and process molecular dynamics simulations. &gt v.18.1
+ROBUST Transformers utilizes the [Schrodinger Python Api](https://www.schrodinger.com/pythonapi) to parse and process molecular dynamics simulations. \ge v.18.1

 Data analysis examples do not require schrodigner and only have to meet the python dependencies.